Health

 Indemnity Plans

-Flexible Spending Plans – These are the types of insurance plans that are sponsored when working for a company or any employer.
+Flexible Spending Plans – These types of insurance plans are sponsored when working for a company or any employer.
 These are the care plans included in your employee benefits package.
 Some of the specific types of benefits included in this plan are the multiple options pre-tax conversion plan, medical plans plus flexible spending accounts, tax conversion plan, and employer credit cafeteria plans.
 You can always ask your employer about the benefits included in your health care/insurance plans.

 Managed Care Options: